axkit/date/README.md

 [![GoDoc](https://pkg.go.dev/badge/github.com/axkit/date)](https://pkg.go.dev/github.com/axkit/date)
 [![Coverage Status](https://coveralls.io/repos/github/axkit/date/badge.svg?branch=main)](https://coveralls.io/github/axkit/date?branch=main)

 The `date` package provides a custom date type in Go, designed specifically for use cases where only the date (year, month, day) is needed, without any time or timezone information.
 This type replaces the standard `time.Time` type in scenarios where time and timezone components are unnecessary.

 ## Features

-- Nullable date type, comparable and sortable.
-- Stores date as a hex integer (0xYYYYMMDD), making it efficient in memory and database storage.
+- Represents dates as hexadecimal integers (0xYYYYMMDD), optimizing memory and database storage, parsing and formatting speed.
+- NULL represented by zero value.
+- Easily comparable and sortable due to integer representation
 - Converts easily between `date.Date` and `time.Time`.
 - Marshals and unmarshals to and from JSON.
 - Compatible with SQL database operations.